inducer/relate/doc/flow.rst

         *may* have been set to generate a grade must *always* be set to generate a grade.
 Defaults to ``true``.

+    .. attribute:: use_last_activity_as_completion_time

+        (Optional) A Boolean indicating whether the last time a participant made a change to their flow should be used as the completion time.

+        Defaults to ``false`` to match past behavior. ``true`` is probably the more sensible value for this.

     .. attribute:: description

         (Optional) A description of this set of grading rules being applied to the flow.